 After the riots of 1919, the Near North Side were made completely segregated.

 Red lining prohibited Blacks from living south of Cuming Street or north of Locust, so they made the most of their neighborhood.
-[I am searching for Omaha’s HOLC maps.]
+(Special thanks to Professor Palma Strand at Creighton University for sharing the HOLC map at the top of this article!)
 However, the tactics for getting whites out of those neighborhoods and keeping African Americans from other neighborhoods weren’t so clear.